llvm/llvm-project/clang/docs/analyzer/user-docs/Installation.rst

 Obtaining the Static Analyzer
 =============================

 This page describes how to download and install the analyzer.
-Once the analyzer is installed, follow the asdf :doc:`CommandLineUsage` on using the commandline to get started analyzing your code.
+Once the analyzer is installed, follow the :doc:`CommandLineUsage` on using the commandline to get started analyzing your code.

 .. contents::
    :local: